What's New

 "Renewable Energy Generation."

-This plan, apparently written to benefit a few companies, is so badly drawn that
+This plan, apparently written to benefit a few companies, was so badly drawn that

-The Peace and Freedom Party urges you to vote NO on 7.
+The Peace and Freedom Party urged you to vote NO on 7.

 - Proposition 8 (see